laravel/jetstream-docs/1.x/features/authentication.md

 ![Screenshot of Authentication](./../../assets/img/authentication.png)

+## Laravel Fortify

+Under the hood, the authentication portions of Jetstream are powered by [Laravel Fortify](https://github.com/laravel/fortify), which is a front-end agnostic authentication backend for Laravel.

+When Jetstream is installed, the `config/fortify.php` configuration file is installed into your application as well.
+Within this configuration file, you can customize various aspects of Fortify's behavior, such as the authentication guard that should be used, where users should be redirected after authentication, and more.

+In addition, you can disable entire features of Fortify, such as the ability to update profile information or passwords.

 ## Views

 Regardless of the stack chosen for your application, authentication related views are stored in the `resources/views/auth` directory and are Blade templates.
 You are free to customize the styling of these templates based on your application's needs.